 Alcoholics Anonymous is a global, nonprofit fellowship that was designed to help men and women of all ages and walks of life successfully overcome alcohol addiction (or any other type of substance dependency) and go on to lead healthy, happy, and fulfilling lives.
 The main goal of AA is to help members stay sober themselves while giving them the tools they need to help other like-minded men and women once they have ample sober time under their belts.
 The only membership requirement for AA is a desire to stop drinking – while working the steps is strongly encouraged, it is not necessarily mandatory.
 However, many long-time AA’ers agree that this is the best way (if not the only way) to remain sober long-term.

 The Twelve Steps Are Important for Sobriety

 Each one of the 12 steps has a different purpose.
-The first step is admitting powerlessness, which helps men and women who have been suffering at the hands of alcohol addiction understand that the disease of addiction is more powerful than moral standing or will-power.
-Those who are working the steps will come to understand the true meaning of the word “unmanageability,” work through their resentments, and ultimately come to believe in a power greater than themselves.
-Numerous benefits go hand-in-hand with the 12 step program of Alcoholics Anonymous.
+The first step is admitting powerlessness, which helps men and women suffering at the hands of alcohol addiction understand that the disease of addiction is more powerful than moral standing or willpower.
+Those who are working the steps will understand the meaning of the word “unmanageability,” work through their resentments, and ultimately come to believe in a power greater than themselves.
+Numerous benefits go hand-in-hand with the 12-step program of Alcoholics Anonymous.
 Some of these benefits include:

 - Communication skills.